Lithuanian Armed Forces: 13th century

-From the 12th century's end and into the 13th century, Lithuania frequently went to war against the western and southwestern Rus' states, Kingdom of Galicia-Volhynia and Duchy of Masovia, while also devastating lands along the Daugava and elsewhere.
-From the early 1200s, Lithuanians fought against the Swordbrothers, from 1237 against the Livonian Order, and from the 13th century's second half against the State of the Teutonic Order.
-While fighting on Lithuania's northern and western frontiers was unceasing, the Lithuanian state expanded southwards and eastwards during the Late Middle Ages.
-The Lithuanian army was mobile as it had to fight on many fronts, like with the State of the Teutonic Order to the west, the Livonian Order to the north, the Golden Horde and it's vassal Muscovy to the east, and the Tatar khanates to the south.
-According to 13th-century sources, Lithuanian soldiers were mounted when going on military expeditions but fought on foot, arranged in three rows during battles.
+From the 12th century's end and into the 13th century, Lithuania frequently went to war against the western and southwestern Rus' states, Kingdom of Galicia-Volhynia and Duchy of Masovia, and also devastated the lands along the Daugava and elsewhere.
+From the early 1200s, Lithuanians fought against the Swordbrothers, then from 1237 against the Livonian Order, and from the second half of the 13th century's against the State of the Teutonic Order.
+Fighting on Lithuania's northern and western frontiers was unceasing, the Lithuanian state expanded southwards and eastwards in the Late Middle Ages.
+The Lithuanian army was mobile, as it had to fight on many fronts: the State of the Teutonic Order to the west, the Livonian Order to the north, the Golden Horde and its vassal Muscovy to the east, and the Tatar khanates to the south.
+According to 13th-century sources, Lithuanian soldiers rode horses on military expeditions but fought on foot, arranged in three rows during battles.
 The best-armed and most experienced fought in the front, while the least experienced and lightly armed were in the last row.
-Furthermore, the Lithuanians were skilled at fighting using spears, especially on horseback, and the earliest written mention of such tactics dates to 1208 when Lithuanians, riding on horses, threw spears into their enemies.
+Furthermore, the Lithuanians were skilled at fighting using spears, especially on horseback.
+The earliest written mention of such tactics, from 1208, says that Lithuanians on horses threw spears at their enemies.

-Although the Germans initially had superior weaponry during the 13th century, the Lithuanians won the Battles of Saule (1236), Durbe (1260), Karuse (1270), Aizkraukle (1279) and many others.
-However, Lithuanians were less successful against enemy fortifications, especially brick castles.
-Eventually, the battle front lines stabilised over time, with the one against the Livonian Order more or less following the modern Latvia–Lithuania border, while the one against the Teutonic Order being close to the Nemunas.
-The Lithuanian side of the border had a castle system along the river.
+Although the Germans initially had superior weaponry in the 13th century, the Lithuanians won the Battles of Saule (1236), Durbe (1260), Karuse (1270) and the Aizkraukle (1279).
+However they were less successful against enemy fortifications, especially brick castles.
+Eventually the front lines stabilised over time, and the one against the Livonian Order more or less followed the modern Latvia–Lithuania border, while the one against the Teutonic Order was close to the Nemunas.
+A castle system fortified the Lithuanian side of the border along the river.

 14th century

 Over the 14th century, the Teutonic and Livonian orders organised raids into Lithuania.
-Lithuanians responded by raiding their respective territories, however, the Lithuanian raids were numerically fewer.
+Lithuanians reciprocated by raiding their respective territories, but the Lithuanian raids were fewer in number.
 The Lithuanians won the Battle of Medininkai (1320), but lost the Battle of Strėva (1348).
-More and more, the Teutonic Order destroyed the Lithuanian castle system along the Nemunas and built their castles near the Lithuanian ones.
+More and more, the Teutonic Order destroyed the Lithuanian castle system along the Nemunas and built their own castles near the Lithuanian ones.
 As the German and Livonian orders were constantly reinforced by Christian European countries, it became increasingly difficult to defend Lithuania solely by military means.
-Hence, the new generation of the Lithuanian Grand Dukes Jogaila and Vytautas the Great used not only military, but also diplomatic and political means, e.g. Lithuanian baptism in 1387, to protect Lithuania.
+A new generation of the Lithuanian Grand Dukes, Jogaila and Vytautas the Great, used not only military, but also diplomatic and political means, for example Lithuanian baptism in 1387, to protect Lithuania.

-Simultaneously, on the other side of the Lithuanian state, the Golden Horde's army was destroyed in the Battle of Blue Waters (1362-1363).
-In 1368, 1370, and 1372, the Lithuanian Grand Duke Algirdas led the Grand Ducal Lithuanian Army into military expeditions against Muscovy.
+Meanwhile, on the other side of Lithuania, the Golden Horde's army was destroyed in the Battle of Blue Waters (1362–1363).
+In 1368, 1370, and 1372, the Lithuanian Grand Duke Algirdas led the Grand Ducal Lithuanian Army on military expeditions against Muscovy.
 However, the Battle of the Vorksla River (1399) was a decisive victory for the Golden Horde.